-Swapan lives with his father and his mother.
+In his home, Swapan helps by washing clothes and cleaning.
+He lives with his father and his mother.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-Swapan works at home washing clothes and cleaning.
 There are 2 children in the family.

-Your love and support will help Swapan to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Swapan in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Swapan lives in the community of Mankar, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tile roofs.
 The primary ethnic groups are Santhal, Lohar and Bauri.
 The most commonly spoken languages are Santhali and Bengali.